 - Hide the garbage cans.

 - Put garden tools, garden hoses, sprinklers and used barbecues into the garage.

 - Mow the lawn.

 - Give the pool a professional cleaning.

 - Shut all doors and windows for the first outdoor images.

 - But open all door and window shutters/shades.

-We reommend to check this list again on the day of shooting.
+We recommend to check this list again on the day of photo session.
 Often there is some time at the beginning – when the photographer takes a scouting tour around the property – to conduct last small corrections.
 Have some cleaning equipment (floor cleaner, feather duster, bucket, dry and wet cloths, vacuum cleaner, glass cleaning liquid) ready.